Boron group: Toxicity

-All of the elements in the boron group can be toxic, given a high enough dose.
-Some of them are only toxic to plants, some only to animals, and some to both.
+Each element of the boron group has a unique toxicity profile to plants and animals.

 As an example of boron toxicity, it has been observed to harm barley in concentrations exceeding 20 mM.
 The symptoms of boron toxicity are numerous in plants, complicating research: they include reduced cell division, decreased shoot and root growth, decreased production of leaf chlorophyll, inhibition of photosynthesis, lowering of stomata conductance, reduced proton extrusion from roots, and deposition of lignin and suberin.

 Aluminium does not present a prominent toxicity hazard in small quantities, but very large doses are slightly toxic.
 Gallium is not considered toxic, although it may have some minor effects.
 Indium is not toxic and can be handled with nearly the same precautions as gallium, but some of its compounds are slightly to moderately toxic.

 Thallium, unlike gallium and indium, is extremely toxic, and has caused many poisoning deaths.
 Its most noticeable effect, apparent even from tiny doses, is hair loss all over the body, but it causes a wide range of other symptoms, disrupting and eventually halting the functions of many organs.
 The nearly colorless, odorless and tasteless nature of thallium compounds has led to their use by murderers.
 The incidence of thallium poisoning, intentional and accidental, increased when thallium (with its similarly toxic compound, thallium sulfate) was introduced to control rats and other pests.
 The use of thallium pesticides has therefore been prohibited since 1975 in many countries, including the USA.

 Nihonium is a highly unstable element and decays by emitting alpha particles.
 Due to its strong radioactivity, it would definitely be extremely toxic, although significant quantities of nihonium (larger than a few atoms) have not yet been assembled.